 Life is hard, and sometimes overwhelming.
 With guidance, it's possible to transform difficulty, pain, and doubt into growth.

-Therapeutic Focus: anxiety, abandonment, life transitions, depression, conflict at work & school, couples & family-focused therapy, relationship challenges, LGBTQ issues, and within life's many transitions.
+Therapeutic Focus: anxiety, abandonment, life transitions, depression, conflict at work & school, couples & family-focused therapy, relationship challenges, LGBTQIA issues, and within life's many transitions.
 Advance Training: PACT Couples Work Brainspotting (Certified) for trauma work and creative outlets.

 What I Usually Need to Know to Help

 Where in life are you struggling finding barriers OR seeking MORE?
 Within self, in career work, at school, with family, with friends, and or in romantic relationships?

 Have you attended therapy before?
 If so, what worked?
 What did you favor?
 What went amiss?